Sahilsingh0808/comet/README.md

 #### Q: Does Comet-Labs store my API keys or credentials?
 A: No, we respect your privacy.
 All keys are securely stored locally in a `.env` file.

 ---

-### **Credits**

-💖 Dedicated to the creator’s girlfriend, the brightest star in his universe. 💖
-"Just like comets light up the night sky, you've brightened my life." 🌟

----